 High above the shimmering waters of the Santa Barbara Channel is one of the most unique snow areas in the state.
-It allows Santa Barbara to be the only city in California to offer both surfing and skiing.
+It allows Santa Barbara to be the only city in the United States to offer both surfing and skiing.

 Sure, we’ve got the perfect year-round climate.
-But a few times each winter when it rains here, something magical and unexpected happens: a frosty blanket of snow covers the Santa Ynez Mountains, usually above 3,000 feet.
-And when there is snow on the South Coast, insiders quickly head to the Camino Cielo Ski Area, one of Santa Barbara's best-kept secrets.
+But in the winter when it rains here, something magical and unexpected happens: a frosty blanket of snow covers the Santa Ynez Mountains.
+And when there is snow on the South Coast, locals quickly head to the Camino Cielo Ski Area, one of Santa Barbara's best-kept secrets.

-This winter destination is popular with locals in the know who hastily head to the hills after a blizzard.
+This one of a kind coastal skiing destination is popular with those in-the-know who hastily head to the hills after a blizzard.
 On the drive up, panoramic views of the Pacific Ocean and blanketed backcountry will take your breath away.
 Bring your lunch, water, and sunscreen as there are no public facilities at this hidden gem.

 Surfing and Skiing on the Same Day